mhassanist/ukraine-ntfs/README.md

-# NFT Minter Frontend
+# Ukraine NFTs
-This repo is the frontend code for the NFTizer smart contract [HERE](https://github.com/mhassanist/nftizer-nft-minter-smart-contract-near-protocol)
+This repo is the frontend code for Ukraine NFT Project
-It is a react.js application.

 # Sample Usage